Nadiem Amiri: Youth

 Amiri made his debut for Germany under-21 in March 2016, coming on as a late substitute in a European U21 Championship qualifier against Russia under-21.
 He was part of the Germany under-21 team that won the 2017 UEFA European Under-21 Championship by defeating Spain under-21 in the final.

 Amiri was selected as one of three overage players for the Tokyo Olympics, where he scored in each of Germany's first two games, a defeat to Brazil and a victory against Saudi Arabia.

 Senior

 On 9 October 2019, Amiri made his Germany national team debut in a 2–2 friendly draw against Argentina, coming on as a substitute to Julian Brandt in the 66th minute.
 In March 2025, he was recalled to the team by Julian Nagelsmann after being absent for more than five years since his last appearance against the Czech Republic.
 Amiri scored his first senior national team goal on 7 September 2025 in a World Cup qualifier against Northern Ireland.
+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup.

 Personal life

-Amiri was born in Ludwigshafen to Afghan parents.
+Amiri was born in Ludwigshafen to an Afghan family hailing from Kabul, who fled Afghanistan for Germany in 1988 due to the Soviet–Afghan War.
+His father Nazir Amiri has stated that the family identifies as Afghan and rejects ethnic categorization.
+He speaks fluent German, Dari and English.
 His cousin Zubayr Amiri and brother Nauwid Amiri also play football.
+He has been married to Nele Kracht since 2023, with whom he had two sons.

 Amiri is sponsored by American sportswear supplier Nike.